Hrovatin/Hrovatin.github.io/_posts/2024-12-15-ambient_expression.md

 DecontX.
 Genome Biol (2020).
 - Young, M. D., et al. SoupX removes ambient RNA contamination from droplet-based single-cell RNA sequencing data.
 GigaScience (2020).
+- Martin, B.K., et al. Optimized single-nucleus transcriptional profiling by combinatorial indexing.
+Nat Protoc (2023).

 ## Footnotes

+[^footnote1]: As noted by Maren Büttner, ambient artifacts appear only in certain single-cell sequencing protocols, such as currently popular droplet-based technologies.
+However, use of other methods may in the future make ambient artifacts obsolete.
+An emerging example is sci-RNA-seq (Martin, 2022), which distinguishes individual cells based on multiple rounds of mixing small cell populations within wells and uniquely tagging them.
+Subsequently, all transcripts from a cell have a unique tag combination.
+The free-floating transcripts are not captured alongside individual cells but rather "mixed away”, thus they do not share tags with individual cells.

-[^footnote1]: As the information captured by individual genes is redundant, cell representations are commonly computed on a subset of genes.
+[^footnote2]: As the information captured by individual genes is redundant, cell representations are commonly computed on a subset of genes.
 Thus, genes that may contribute less to cross-batch differences can be prioritized.

-[^footnote2]: To be precise, AGE should be incorporated as an offset variable rather than a normal predictor variable.
+[^footnote3]: To be precise, AGE should be incorporated as an offset variable rather than a normal predictor variable.
 However, explaining this is beyond the scope of this post.
 See <a href="https://stats.stackexchange.com/questions/175349/in-a-poisson-model-what-is-the-difference-between-using-time-as-a-covariate-or" target="_blank">this discussion</a> for more information.